 you have power against poison and against infection,

-Mugwort has a long, rich history - she is one of the most ancient and revered plants.
-She is a dreaming herb, an herb of protection, and the first herb mentioned in the Nine Herbs Charm, part of an Old English medical text called the Lacnunga.
+Mugwort has a long, rich history - it is one of the most ancient and revered plants and was often called the Mother of Herbs.
+It is a dreaming herb, an herb of protection, and the first herb mentioned in the Nine Herbs Charm, part of an Old English text called the Lacnunga.
+This charm called on nine plants of power, praising their abilities and asking them for healing.
+It also called on Wōden, the Old English name for Odin, to banish the illness.
+The charm was actually a galdor, or song, and was meant to be sung into the wound of the ill person while the healing mixture of plants was applied.

 Mugwort is often burned as a smudge to clear the air of bad spirits, much in the same way sage is used (in fact many of the smudge sticks sold in stores are made of a variety of Artemesia that grows in the desert out west).
-Toward the end of each summer, I harvest the tallest stalks of mugwort, the ones closest to the sky, and bind them with string to make smudge bundles.
+Toward the end of each summer, I harvest the tallest stalks of mugwort, the ones closest to the sky, and bind them with string to make saining bundles (saining is essentially the old Scottish version of smudging).
 The smoke is bit more acrid and earthy than sage, but very pleasing.
+And, as the sage usually found in metaphysical shops is so overharvested as to be in danger, it's much more ethical to harvest and burn mugwort instead.

-Traditionally, mugwort has also been used in meditation and in scrying.
+Traditionally, mugwort has also been used in meditation, journeying and scrying.
 It is believed that it can help you connect to astral planes and get in touch with your subconscious.
-For this purpose, I make a Dreaming Balm from mugwort-infused oil and put a little on my third eye before meditation.
 Placing a little pouch filled with dried mugwort under your pillow at night may give you lucid, even prophetic dreams.

 Medicinal and Practical Uses

 Because of it's bitter taste, it makes a great digestive aid - a few leaves sprinkled in a salad can get the digestive juices going and support healthy liver function.
-I like to take the young plants and add them to a jar of apple cider vinegar (this was an idea I got from Susun Weed).
-After letting that sit for about six weeks, I strain out the plants and use it as a delicious, mineral-rich dressing.
+I like to take the young plants and infuse them into vinegar to make a delicious, mineral-rich salad dressing base (the recipe is below!).

-Mugwort is an herb of the moon and of women.
-Artemesia is named for Artemis, after all, a protector of women and the goddess of herbalists.
+Mugwort is an herb of the moon and of the womb.
+Artemesia is named for Artemis, after all, a protector of women.
 Medicinally, it is indicated in cases where a woman's menses are scanty, irregular, and painful.
-Mugwort can alleviate cramps and allows the blood to flow.
+Mugwort can alleviate cramps and tension, allowing stuck blood to flow.
 Old midwives used it to ease labor and encourage the delivery of the placenta.
 It was also used to even out a woman's cycle and bring on a period which is late (for this reason, herbalists do not recommend using mugwort during pregnancy).
+Because it can bring on menses, it's a good idea to use mugwort in moderation and carefully if you are prone to heavy bleeding.

-A tea of the leaves can be taken before bed to help with insomnia and restlessness (and like the little pouch of dried herb, may induce some interesting dreams).
-It can also be smoked for this purpose.
+Because mugwort helps to gently calm the nervous system, a tea of the leaves can be taken before bed to help with insomnia and restlessness (and like the little pouch of dried herb, may induce some interesting dreams).
+As the tea is bitter and warming, it can also help to ease digestion and reduce bloating and cramping in the stomach.

 In Traditional Chinese Medicine, dried mugwort is rolled into downy little cones called moxa and burned over acupuncture points (this is called moxabustion) to relax muscles, increase bloodflow, and ultimately ease pain.